How to look for records of... Merchant trade records: port books 1565-1799

-The following books may help you to identify unfamiliar descriptions of goods and quantities occurring in the port books:
+The following books, all available from The National Archives library, may help you to identify unfamiliar descriptions of goods and quantities occurring in the port books:

-- H Crouch, A complete view of the British customs (1745) which lists rates of duty from 1660 onwards
+- H Crouch, A Complete View of the British Customs (1755) which lists rates of duty from 1660 onwards

-Names of passengers do not normally appear in the port books, but it is worth considering the following possibilities below.
+Names of passengers do not normally appear in port books but there are some exceptions to this:

 - Before 1678 some passenger names are in the ‘Licences to pass beyond the seas’ which you can browse in E 157.

 - If people had to pay duty on goods they were shipping, their names are sometimes in the port books.
 This applied to emigrants such as those travelling to America – you can find names in Peter Coldham’s Complete book of emigrants series.

 - Traders are sometimes listed in port books.
 For instance a Weymouth port book (E 190/875/8) names 26 ‘planters’, sailing to New England in 1633, with a note that they had been allowed to export ‘diverse sorts of household stuff, apparell & other provisions’ to the value of £960 6s 8d, free of duty.